FredKanter/ML-Model-ImageRegistration/README.md

 ## Toolbox
 This is a minimal version of our unFAIR toolbox which is intended to close the gap between conventional gradient-based optimization methods and neural networks in the context of image registration.
-It is a python and pytorch based framework in development.
+It is a Python and Pytorch-based framework in development.

 ## Requirements
-In order to use our toolbox, you need python 3.5 or newer.
+To use our toolbox, you need Python 3.5 or newer.
-The following packages are needed (we make use of a docker enviroment.
+The following packages are needed (we make use of a docker environment.
 The package versions are indicated in the brackets):
 - pytorch       (1.3.1)
 - pillow        (9.4.0)